prismos-org/hardened-configs/README.md

 ## License

-This is licensed under the GNU General Public License v3.0.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 (GPLv3).
+See the [LICENSE](./LICENSE) file for details.

+**Notice:**
+Some configurations in this repository are derived from or inspired by the [secureblue](https://github.com/secureblue/secureblue) and [GrapheneOS](https://github.com/GrapheneOS) projects.
+Original authors and contributors retain their respective copyrights.
+All modifications and additions are licensed under GPLv3 unless otherwise noted.

 ## Contact